DesyncTheThird/corne-keymap/readme.md

 | `Magic`* | `Non-alpha` | `⎵`   | `,`     | `.`   | `'`   |
 | `⎵`      | `THE`       | `THE` | `⎵BUT⎵` | `COM` | `RE⎵` |

-*Unless the previous magic output already ended with a space, in which case the repeat key will default to the `Non-alpha` state; or if the previous magic output was a basic repeat (`F`, `K`, and `P`), in which case the repeat key will treat the magic key as an ordinary alpha key.
+*Unless the previous magic output already ended with a space, in which case the repeat key will default to the `Non-alpha` state; or if the previous magic output was a basic repeat (e.g. `F`, `K`, and `P`), in which case the repeat key will treat the magic key as an ordinary alpha key.

 ---
 ### Details